-If you are considering making an institutional investment in commercial property, it is vital you understand the legal benefits, pitfalls, and hurdles that come with it.
+If you are considering making an institutional investment in commercial property, it is vital you understand the legal benefits and hurdles that come with it.

 While commercial property can be a lucrative investment, especially when it’s done with the pooled funds of an institution, it requires careful management in order to ensure optimal returns.
 Not to mention the security of knowing everything is legally sound, and all official procedures have been followed.
-This is where a good solicitor can be especially useful.
+This is where a specialist solicitor comes in.

-If you’re part of an institution considering a commercial property investment, you can contact First4lawyers to get access to solicitors with a wealth of experience who can help you every step of the way.
+Investors own £483 billion worth of commercial property in the UK (as of end 2015), which makes for a very competitive market.
+If you’re part of an institution considering a commercial property investment, contact First4Lawyers to talk for our specialist solicitors who can help you every step of the way.

 What is institutional property investment?